Trunk road: De-trunking

-Poland

 Sweden

 The most important roads in Sweden are labelled "national trunk road".
 In 1982, the parliament decided upon which roads were to become national trunk roads.
 They are considered recommended main roads for long-distance traffic.
 They were also supposed to be used for movement and transport of heavy military vehicles, ordnance and logistics and during wartime were to be guarded and defended at all odds.

-National trunk roads are planned nationally, as opposed to other roads, which are planned locally.
+National trunk roads are planned and managed by the national Swedish Transport Administration, as opposed to other roads, which are planned locally.
 They also have a special, slightly larger budget.
 However, they are not signed in any special way.
 Therefore, there is no difference in signage, numbering, road standard or map marking from other national roads.
 Some national roads are only considered trunk for part of their length.
 National Roads 73 and 75 are both built to motorway standard and have high traffic, but are not considered trunk.
 European routes are always trunk in Sweden, and are more visible with special numbering.